ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 "Honorable."

 "Why aren't you going home?
 You look tired."
-Alex asked and sipped at his coffee.
+Zane asked and sipped at his coffee.

 "My parents need a little alone time."